audrey352/PHYS457/README.md

 $ make

+to compile all files.

+To compile only parts of the code, you can specify these options:

+solve_test, deriv_test, and/or extremum_test

-Then, to test the solver, run
+Then, to test the scripts, run

 $ ./solve_test
+$ ./deriv_test
+$ ./extremum_test